Public Health (BS)

 The study of public health has never been more important than in this century.
 Students who pursue this career learn firsthand the relationships between government and health care access, the treatment and prevention of diseases and the economics and ethics of health.

 As a future Public Health major, you will focus on the design and implementation of health policy programs for the general population, those with mental health concerns, and the treatment of communicable diseases.
 Upon graduation, you will have learned about epidemiology, the principles of statistical inference, social and behavioral sciences, the U.S. healthcare systems and more.

 High achieving students can choose to apply for membership as an Honors Program candidate.

 With a bachelor’s degree in public health, you are prepared to apply to graduate school.
 Public Health graduates can pursue employment as public health engineers, industrial hygienists, state or federal environmentalists, environmental health emergency response specialists, non-governmental organization directors, and health communications specialists to name a few.

 Lourdes University and the University of Toledo

 Public Health Articulation Agreement

-Program allows students to complete Master of Public Health degree in five years
+Program allows students a Pathway to complete Master of Public Health degree

 Students enrolled in the “Public Health Curriculum Program” will enroll in UT’s PUBH 6000 level bridge courses while still an undergraduate student at Lourdes.
 These bridge courses will be applied to the students’ graduation requirements for the B.S. in Public Health from Lourdes and the students who successfully pass these courses will directly enter into UT’s Master of Public Health degree program.
 Students who successfully complete the UT College of Medicine and Life Sciences’ Public Health program will then earn their M.P.H.